 St Mary's is a one level site with one playground, separated into a large and small area that are both at the same level and step free.
 Our school building is a one storey block.
 All classrooms are arranged on the ground floor.
 There a disabled toilet for adult use.
 The seven classrooms, school offices, staffroom, hall, small teaching rooms and toilets are all on the ground floor.
-The school has lift access, ramps and step free access.
+The school has lift access, and one door entrance with step free access.